 The network uses back-propagation for learning.
 This kind of training, however, could take a lot of time.
 Let us assume that the hidden layer comprises 32 neurons and the training data set encompasses one million different IP addresses and ports.
 This results in 32 million weights in each layer of the network.
 Consequently, training such a large neural network is going to be slow.
-To make things worse, a huge amount of training flows is required for adjusting that many weights and for avoiding overfitting.
+To make things worse, a huge amount of training flows is required for adjusting that many weights and for avoiding over-fitting.
 Consequently, we have to update millions of weights for millions of training samples.
-Therefore, IP2Vec attempts to reduce the training time by using Negative Sampling in a similar way as Word2Vec does [29].
+Therefore, IP2Vec attempts to reduce the training time by using Negative Sampling in a similar way as Word2Vec does [23].
 In Negative Sampling, each training sample modifies only a small percentage of the weights, rather than all of them.
-More details on Negative Sampling may be found in [11] and [30].
+More details on Negative Sampling may be found in [11] and [24].

-2.3.4.
-Continuous Representation of IP addresses
+2.3.3.
+Continuous Representation of IP Addresses

-After the training phase, IP2Vec uses the weights of the hidden layer as m-dimensional vector representations of IP addresses.
+After training the neural network, IP2Vec does not use the neural network for the task it was trained on.
+Instead, IP2Vec uses the weights of the hidden layer as m-dimensional vector representation of the IP addresses.
 That means, a 32 dimensional continuous representation of each IP address, transport protocol and port is obtained if the hidden layer comprises 32 neurons.

 Intuition.
 Why does this approach work?
 If two IP addresses refer to similar destination IP addresses, destination ports, and transport protocols, then the neural network needs to output similar results for these IP addresses.
 One way for the neural network to learn similar output values for different input values is to learn similar weights in the hidden layer of the network.
-Consequently, if two IP addresses exhibit similar network behavior, IP2Vec attempts to learn similar weights (which are the vectors of the target feature space $\mathbb{R}^m$ ) in the hidden layer.
+Consequently, if two IP addresses exhibit similar network behavior, IP2Vec attempts to learn similar weights (which are the vectors of the target feature space \mathbb{R}^m) in the hidden layer.